Register marriage

 - proof of the establishment of the civil partnership and

-- If your divorce took place abroad, you should find out in advance from the registry office whether a recognition procedure is required.
-Please bring this with you:
+- If your divorce took place abroad, you should ask the registry office in advance whether a recognition procedure is required.
+Please bring the following with you

 - all marriage certificates